Article Collection

 In 1949, US Department of Justice filed suit against AT&T and its subsidiary Western Electric, claiming that companies were monopolies acting “in restraint of trade”.

-In 1956, by an antitrust consent decree the companies were prohibited from branching into areas other than those used in providing telephone, telegraph, and common carrier communications services, and AT&T was also required to reveal and license patents it held.
+In 1956, by an antitrust consent decree the companies were prohibited from branching into areas other than those used in providing telephone, telegraph, and common carrier communications services, and AT&T was also required to license 8600 patents it held to interested applicants without royalties.

 As Peter H. Salus wrote in his book The Daemon, the GNU & the Penguin, “no one could have foreseen the problems that this consent decree would entail”, referring to the far-reaching impact this decision had on Unix licensing 20 years later.